hammkl/byod/README.md

 # BYOD 2 school
 Bring Your Own Device 2 School shall help overcoming the resource stress in public (and private) schooling by using ICT equipment already available.
-This project is partially funded by http://netidee.at
+This project is substantially funded by http://netidee.at

 The news can be fount on our blog http://byod2school.blogspot.co.at